 By Charlie Brandin

-Is it bison or buffalo?
+The great debate – bison or buffalo?

 I spent last weekend at the Wind River Indian Reservation learning how western science (which classifies the animal as bison) and indigenous knowledge (which classifies it as buffalo) come together for an incredible conservation effort to bring buffalo back to native lands!